Eronmmer/inventory-app/readme.md

+# This is the API I built for an app I wanna build with React.

+## Features

+> Please keep in mind that this project is a work in progress

+- Authentication
+- CRUD functionality on various routes(auth, users, allUsers, purchases, products, customers, suppliers, sales).
+I"ll probably add more later
+- Users can update their account info(yet to implement email verification but that would be later)

+This is basically an inventory app that business owners can use to keep detailed track of their activities and other stuff.
+The frontend app(which I"m lazy to start working on) will do a better job at helping you understand what the idea is.
+Stay tuned.

+Incase you manage to go through the code and find one or two things that can be corrected, do well to make a PR

-# Steps.
-PS: I wrote this for me not you 😈.
+## Steps.
+PS: I wrote these below for myself not you 😈.
 Peruse at your own peril.

 - Start server
 - Create routes